Instabidsai/agentic-orchestration-hub/docs/BUILD_PLAN.md

    - Expand `README.md` with setup instructions and contribution guidelines.
    - Document components and APIs in this `docs/` directory. ✅

+11. **Workflows list** ✅
+   - Add a page to view saved workflows from Supabase.
+   - Link the new page from the sidebar navigation.

 Agents can pick any of the tasks above and implement them.
 Be sure to run `npm test` before committing.